clausejs/clausejs/README.md

 ### Credit
 - Both origin of the idea and API are heavily inspired by Rich Hickey's [clojure.spec](http://clojure.org/about/spec)
-- NFA spec matching inspired by implementation of Thompson NFA regex matching algorithm, specifically, [afader's implementation](https://github.com/afader/thompson-regex-js)
+- NFA spec matching inspired by Thompson NFA regex matching algorithm, and is based on [afader's implementation](https://github.com/afader/thompson-regex-js)